marks530/ms3_project/README.md

 - As a child template the login page inherits its structure from the base.html page.
 The Login page is a straight forward card displaying a login in form.
 If a User has already registered and has their details are saved on the Mongo DB, they can then Log In with their Username and Password combination.
 If they are new to the site, they can avail of the links to the Register Page at the bottom of the form.
 Any errors will display a flashed error message (e.g. **'Incorrect Username and/or Password'**) and leave the user on the same page.
 The flashed message contains both the username and password as a possible error to deter individuals from trying to get one right first.

-**Register Page**
+**Register New User Page**
-- The service manager who is the administrator of the site is the only on with access the registerwhich include, a Username,(which is [Hashed](https://werkzeug.palletsprojects.com/en/1.0.x/utils/) and saved on the Database) plus a *‘Confirm Password’* input.
+- The service manager who is the administrator of the site is the only user with access the Register New User (add_user.html) page.
+He will register a new user and give them their credintials which consist of a username and password and saved on the Database plus a *‘Confirm Password’* input.
 This must match the chosen Password or a Flashed Error Message will appear.
 Other errors (including a choosing a Username already in existence) will prompt further Error Messages or tell them that the fields inputs are too long or too short.

+**Profile Page**

+- Once the User has successfully Logged In, their chosen Username is displayed on a Jumbotron, in a *Welcome "username"* .
+The Navbar options have changed to give the User access to the site and its functionalities.
+Only users who are service engineers have the ability to modify or delete their own records.
+They will see edit and delete buttons in their own card records.
+Sales and office staff only have the option to view and search the database.

+**Add Record Page**

+- Primarily for use by the service engineer this is the location where they can create new records delete them and mark them as urgent or not.
+The first item in the list is a dropdown selector with the engineers name listed and all of the other fields which are required fields

+**Manage Users Page**

+- This is the location where the administrator can edit any user either delete the user completely or change the password associated with the user.
+If the administrator chooses to delete a user he/she will be prompted with a confirmation message to confirm or cancel the action.

 #### Features Left to Implement